-In the heart of Jacksonville’s entertainment and sports epicenter lies the growing Doro District.
+In the heart of Jacksonville’s entertainment and sports epicenter, you'll find plenty of options for a libation.
 At the intersection of Bay Street and A. Philip Randolph Boulevard, Intuition Ale Works brews a slew of unique craft beers.
 Aside from pouring pints, the Intuition team offers tours of the brewery every hour during the tap room's regular business hours.
-Enjoy the rooftop bar while you’re there.
-They also serve up scrumptious game day food from Black Sheep Restaurant, located inside the tap room.

-If you’re in the mood for something a little bit stronger, head over to Intuition’s next-door neighbor, Manifest Distilling.
-The new distillery also offers tours of their production area, teaching customers about the processes of creating vodka (they’re famous for their potato variety), organic gin, whiskey, and other spirits.
-Of course, all tours conclude with a special tasting.
+If you’re in the mood for something a little bit stronger, head to Intuition’s next-door neighbor, Manifest Distilling.
+The distillery also offers tours of their production area, teaching customers about the processes of creating vodka (they’re famous for their potato variety), organic gin, whiskey, and other spirits.
+Top off the tour with a libation at The Cocktail Room.

 For a delicious Downtown lunch, head to Bellwether for a unique take on the typical soup and sandwich.
 Kids and adults alike will swoon over the made-in-house soft serve.

-The newly opened Cowford Chop House is Downtown’s first locally owned steakhouse, offering delicious steaks, fresh seafood, and a rooftop bar with craft cocktails and local beer.
+The Cowford Chop House is Downtown’s first locally owned steakhouse, offering delicious steaks, fresh seafood, and a rooftop bar with craft cocktails and local beer.
 The views can’t be beat!

 Try BB’s Restaurant and Bar along the Southbank for a scrumptious dinner.
 Enjoy fresh daily specials on the patio during the crisp Northeast Florida evening.
 The versatile, trendy atmosphere at this city favorite can be as casual or formal as you make it.
 Save room for dessert—BB’s is famous for their bread pudding and liquor-soaked cakes.